mirikrupkin/mirikrupkin.github.io/_pages/about.md

   - /about.html
 ---

-I am a postdoc in [the Puglisi lab](https://med.stanford.edu/profiles/miri-krupkin), at Stanford University, where I study the regulatory role of RNA structures in HIV infection.
+I am a structural biologist studying HIV infection on the molceular level at (Stanford university](https://med.stanford.edu/profiles/miri-krupkin).
 My passion is to reveal the molecular basis of infectious diseases and to expand our understanding of antibiotics and antiviral drugs.
+I focus on the regulatory role of RNA structures in reverse transcription of HIV.
+Read more about what's new in HIV [here](https://mirikrupkin.github.io/posts/2020/04/blog-post-2/) and [here](https://mirikrupkin.github.io/posts/2020/05/blog-post-1/).
+Read more about what's new in structural biology [here](https://mirikrupkin.github.io/posts/2020/06/blog-post-1/).

 Background
 ======